jadewiegel/redux-pizza-parlor/README.md

 ### ORDER - ENTER CUSTOMER INFORMATION

-Collect user information, *name*, *street address*, *city* and *zip*.
+Collect user information
+  *name*
+  *street address*
+  *city*
+  *zip*

 This page should have an option to select pickup vs. delivery.
 The total cost of the order should appear in the top right of this page.
 This page should have a next button that brings the user to the **checkout** page.

 ![Select Pizza View](wireframes/screen-two.png)